How AI Shopping Recommendations Work

 Does Amazon use AI to recommend products?

 Yes, Amazon uses AI systems to analyze user behavior, purchase history, and product relationships to generate personalized recommendations.
-These systems continuously learn from user interactions.
+These systems continuously learn from user interactions to surface relevant products.